 |Ramp the selected colors with RGB or HSL mode.
 Only works with range selection.|

-    Use the Functions... button to open a menu with additional color functions such as sorting or selection.
-There are five sort modes: by brightness, by hue, by saturation, by color (tries to place nearest colors side by side) and by popularity (sorts by pixel usage), by appearance (the color is first that appears first in the image etc.).
+Use the Functions... button to open a menu with additional color functions such as sorting, selection, copy, paste and many more.
+There are different sort modes: by brightness, by hue, by saturation, by color (tries to place the nearest colors side by side) and by popularity (sorts by pixel usage), by appearance (the color is first that appears first in the image etc.).

 Multi color HSBC editorThe HSBC editor allows you to select multiple color entries to modify Hue, Saturation, Brightness and Contrast.

 The selection modes are the same as for the color manipulation.

 Stencil EditorYou can make certain colors to be protected when drawing using a stencil pixel selection.
 To activate it just select colors to be protected with the left mouse button or deselect it with the right mouse button.
 The selection mode will be activated and shows the selected areas on the drawing canvas.